g3rv4/refined.chat/_posts/2019-01-05-extension-principles.md

 Does it mean I don't care about how people are using the extension? nope, I care a big deal about it.
 But I'd rather you told me that instead of watching over your shoulder.

 This also means I'm going to experiment what features to kill.
-I'm at a point where I'm considering killing [Reply to channel](/reply-to-channel) now that I can have [all the thread messages broadcasted](/broadcast-thread).
+I'm at a point where I'm considering killing [Reply to channel](/reply-to-channel) now that we have [Smart Threads](/smart-threads).

 I don't know if people use reply to channel...
 I now think it's a bit impolite with people that want to use Slack with threads.